 We found 4 orthopedic surgeons who accept Medicare near Eden, NC.

-Dr. David Dalsimer practices hand surgery and orthopedics/orthopedic surgery in Lumberton, NC and Eden, NC.
-Dr. Dalsimer studied medicine at Philadelphia College of Osteopathic Medicine.
-He takes Medicare insurance.
-He is professionally affiliated with Nash General Hospital.
+Dr. David Dalsimer's specialties are hand surgery and orthopedics/orthopedic surgery.
+He is in-network for Medicare insurance.
+Dr. Dalsimer graduated from Philadelphia College of Osteopathic Medicine.
+He is affiliated with Nash General Hospital.

 Conditions / Treatments